 purpose, they authored a series of epic poems with such titles

 as Moonlight Shining on One Thousand Rivers (1447)

 glorifies, understandably, the King who commissioned the project

 (King Se-Jong: 1397-1450).
 He was an unusually

 scholarly monarch, who not only sponsored the work but was also

 deeply involved in it personally.
 It was rumored that at

 least one of the letters was his own

 invention.
-He authored the preface to a 1446
+He wrote the preface to the 1446

 This preface represents the first sentences written in Korean.